Municipality of North Illawarra

 The Municipality of North Illawarra was a local government area in the Illawarra region of New South Wales, Australia.
+It covered the area from Fairy Meadow to Bellambi.

+Its council chambers were at Fairy Meadow, in a building that has since been repurposed.

-The shire was amalgamated with the then-City of Wollongong, Bulli Shire and Municipality of Central Illawarra to form Municipality of Greater Wollongong on 24 September 1947.
+The shire was amalgamated with the then-Municipality of Wollongong, Bulli Shire and Central Illawarra Shire to form a Municipality of Greater Wollongong, which was at the same time proclaimed as the City of Greater Wollongong, on 24 September 1947.